Tsilo13/jeopardy_scraper/README.md

 ---
 ## Step 1: Scrape the Data
 To scrape Jeopardy! game data from the J!
 Archive and organize it into structured JSON:
-1. Step 1: Run the scraper script (make sure you're connected to the internet):
+1. Run the scraper script (make sure you're connected to the internet):
 --This will:
 ---Crawl the J!
 Archive episode list by season
 ----Save game data into individual episode JSON files (e.g., data/seasons/Season41/episode_9291.json)